 People with HIV who take HIV medicine daily as prescribed and get and keep an undetectable viral load have effectively no risk of sexually transmitting HIV to their HIV-negative partners.

-How Is HIV Transmitted?
+How Is HIV Spread from Person to Person?

 - Being bitten by a person with HIV.
 Each of the very small number of documented cases has involved severe trauma with extensive tissue damage and the presence of blood.
 There is no risk of transmission if the skin is not broken.

 - Contact between broken skin, wounds, or mucous membranes and HIV-infected blood or blood-contaminated body fluids.